Sheshkon/TetrisAI/README.md

 How it works?

-When bot started he try to find game aplication and wait until game is started.
+When bot started he tries to find game aplication and wait until game is started.
 When game is started bot detectes the board, the tetrominoes in the game using Opencv.
 Grabs the images in realtime and transfroms board to bollean matrix (0 - empty cell , 1 - occupied cell) and identify current tetromino...

 ## AI algorithm
 When all information about the board is known, AI determines all possible positions of the current tetromino on the board.
 Choose the best possible position via fitness function and transmits all the necessary moves by emulating keystrokes on the keyboard.